Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Duplicate the last line of the file iacta
+ script that count the number of directories and sub-directories